unfoldingWord-dev/Unlocked-Greek-Lexicon-Info/docs/abbreviations.rst

 USFM Names
 ----------
 These are the names that should be used for the USFM form in citation references.
-For the LXX, we only want to include the Greek names, not the Hebrew names.
+For the LXX, we only want to include the Greek names, not the Hebrew names, as shown below.

       * 1 Km = 1 Kingdoms (Heb.
 1 Samuel)
       * 2 Km = 2 Kingdoms (Heb.
 2 Samuel)